RedditClimate/redditClimate/index.md

 We present a number of experiments which were carried out using a Reddit API, provide a detailed walkthrough of the code so that others can recreate and extend our results, and endevour to visualize and analyze the data.

 To our knowledge, this is the first data-driven analysis of climate skepticism on Reddit.
+All of the code for this project is [available on GitHub](https://github.com/IzzyBrand/redditClimate)

 ## Background